open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- In addition to generic attributes defined for the metric, Event Hubs instrumentation SHOULD report following attributes:
+- In addition to generic attributes defined for the metric, Event Hubs instrumentations SHOULD report the following attributes (according to their [requirement levels](#event-hubs-attributes)):
   * `messaging.eventhubs.destination.partition.id`
   * `messaging.eventhubs.consumer.group`